GCArullo/JenpyROQ/README.md

 # JenpyROQ
-This repository implements an extended, modularised and streamlined version of the PyROQ code (see below for a detailed list of changes), forked in March 2022 from its [original repository](https://github.com/qihongcat/PyROQ) and developed at the Theoretisch-Physikalisches Institut of the Friedrich-Schiller-Universität Jena.
+This repository implements an extended, modularised and streamlined version of the PyROQ code (see below for a detailed list of changes), forked in March 2022 from its [original repository](https://github.com/qihongcat/PyROQ) and initially developed at the Theoretisch-Physikalisches Institut of the Friedrich-Schiller-Universität Jena.

 Older history is available in [this fork](https://github.com/bernuzzi/PyROQ/tree/master/PyROQ).
 If you use this code in your research, please cite the PyROQ paper: